Meulengracht/MollenOS/README.md

 ### Vioarr (Window Manager)

 Vioarr (formerly known as Sapphire), is the windowmanager for MollenOS.
-It will be based upon a 3d engine (tbd) to perform advanced and beautiful graphical user interfaces.
+It will be based upon a 3d platform (opengl) to perform advanced and beautiful graphical user interfaces.

 ### Ported libraries and programs